I think we'll probably start with soundbites two and three and just go in order from there.

 I know.

-Uh page, I don't know, whatever, of the New York Times.
+Page nine of the Washington Post, page, I don't know, whatever of the New York Times.

 It's not there.

-Websites are not putting it uh prominently.
+Websites are not putting it prominently.

 Some of the bloggers are talking about it.

-The uh the uh exempt media, as some bloggers call it, the mainstream media, simply uninterested, not talking, and I'll tell you why, because they know it's damning.
+The exempt media, as some bloggers call it, the mainstream media, simply uninterested, not talking.

 If this were about the Bush administration, that's all you'd be seeing out there, Bob.

-To point the finger at nobody.
+To point the finger at nobody?

 They ignored it.

-Uh totally ignored it because they had an agenda going in.
+Totally ignored it because they had an agenda going in.

 They had an agenda on this, and it was to make themselves look good, give themselves the power of coming up with the solutions to terrorism.

-The whole 9-11 commission was a joke.
+The whole 9-11 Commission was a joke.

-I never once had any respect for this commission, and I never took it seriously because it's like every other Washington, D.C.
+It's like I said at the beginning of this program, I never once had any respect for this commission, and I never took it seriously because it's like every other Washington, D.C.
 Blue Ribbon Commission.

-They're given expense accounts for big dinners and big hotel suites and so forth, and they come back and they pontificate, and their basic job is to make themselves look like statesmen.
+They're given expense accounts for big dinners and big hotel suites and so forth.

-Their basic job is to make themselves look good, but in the bottom line, the final analysis, they don't advance the ball one yard.
+But in the bottom line, the final analysis, they don't advance the ball one yard.

 Nothing gets done.